silviyahristova/handyfix/README.md

 <img src="assets/images/docs/contact-hero-animation.gif">
 </details>

 * Each page features a hero image with the title of the page as a text header.
 All hero images, text and buttons are responsive.
-On the home page and contact page title is animated to capture the user attention and to call-to-action.
-Home hero title has two links also to call-to-action and to encourage users to click on any of them.
+The home page and contact page title are animated to capture the user`s attention and to call-to-action.
+The home hero title has two links also to call-to-action and to encourage users to click on any of them.

 ### **Footer**